 Make a To-Do List

 I am 100% more likely to get done everything I need to if I’ve written (or typed) a list of everything I need to accomplish.
-I actually have several different to-do lists (my monthly goals post, a daily to-do list I write for myself, long-term goals I’m working on).
 Ultimately it’s important for me to write down my daily tasks so I can see them and cross them off when they’re finished.
-I find it best to start with the simplest of tasks and work my way down the list.
-Sure, the final task on the list is going the longest.
-But you can have peace of mind knowing that’s literally the only thing you have to work on.
+I find it best to start with the hardest, most important task because then everything is downhill from there.
+It doesn’t always work out this way, but it’s definitely the most productive for me.

 Using a to-do list is the best way to ensure you aren’t forgetting anything.
 I know when I’m not using a list, I’m likely to forget things.
 Often I’ll have an email in my inbox that I have to follow up on with a task, and I’ll mentally tell myself that the email is my reminder.
 But since my email isn’t organized just yet (see above), it gets lost in the fray and I never complete the task!
 So instead, I’ve just started writing everything on my to-do list.

 You Might Also Like: How to Set Goals You Can Achieve

 Commit to Tasks and Follow Through

 If I’m feeling particularly disorganized one week (or day or month), there’s a good chance it’s because I’ve fallen behind on some tasks and am scrambling to catch up.
 A great way to get more organized all the time is to make sure that if you’re committing to a task, you’re following through on it.
 You can set reminders in your calendar or download a to-do list app on your phone that will remind you of your tasks.